 Ideally the competition takes place through the government, achieving a new perspective of school WASH through the preparation and judging process.

 The methodology can be adapted to different contexts.
-It was piloted in Uganda and Pakistan in collaboration with GIZ, funded by BMZ.
+It was piloted in Uganda and Pakistan in collaboration with Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), funded by BMZ.

 For more information download the leaflet to the top right of this text.